 Chemical Conversion Coating REMOVAL from Aluminum2006

 Q. Hi, I work in the defense industry.
 We manufactured a piece of aluminum that was originally going to be painted.
 We thus proceeded with chemical conversion coating of the piece.
 Once this has been done, we decided to go for hard anodizing of the part (for abrasion and wear properties).

-Is there a standard procedure (military or not) for the removal of chemical conversion coating per Mil-C-5541 [link by ed. to spec at TechStreet], class 1a, as I understand we cannot anodize a part that already has a chemical conversion coating?
+Is there a standard procedure (military or not) for the removal of chemical conversion coating per Mil-C-5541 [link is to free spec at Defense Logistics Agency, dla.mil], class 1a, as I understand we cannot anodize a part that already has a chemical conversion coating?

 - Montreal, Quebec, Canada

 A. Chromate conversion coatings are easily stripped with a caustic etchant with minimal material loss.

 Any reputable plater should be able to help you.

 A. MIL-STD-871 [link is to spec at dla.mil / Defense Logistics Agency] provides instructions for "Electro-Chemical Stripping of Inorganic Finishes".
 In this document you will find process parameters and chemical solutions.
 Also specific instructions for removing MIL-C-5541 coating.Stefan van den Berg

 - Helmond, North Brabant, The Netherlands

 We have large volume aluminum casting job we do yellow chromate on.